ccollins476ad/mynewt-mcumgr/README.md

 How these two components are encoded and parsed depends on the transfer encoding used.

 The mcumgr header structure is defined in `mgmt/include/mgmt/mgmt.h` as `struct mgmt_hdr`.

 The contents of the CBOR key-value map are specified per command type.

+## Supported transfer encodings

+Mcumgr comes with one built-in transfer encoding: Simple Management Protocol (SMP).
+SMP requests and responses have a very basic structure.
+For details, see the comments at the top of `smp/include/smp/smp.h`.

+## Supported transports

+The mcumgr project defines two transports:
+    * SMP/Console
+    * SMP/Bluetooth

+Particulars of these transports are specified in the following documents:
+    * SMP/Console: `transports/smp-console.md`
+    * SMP/Bluetooth: `transports/smp-bluetooth.md`

+Implementations, being hardware- and OS-specified, are not included.

 ## Browsing

-Information and documentation on the bootloader is stored within the source.
+Information and documentation for mcumgr is stored within the source.

 For more information in the source, here are some pointers: